 Penalties for Fourth-Degree Stalking:

-- Up to 90 days in jail
+- Serve up to 90 days in jail

-- Fines of up to $500
+- Pay fines up to $500

-- Fear of Harm: A person is guilty of stalking in the fourth degree if they engage in conduct that is likely to cause the target to reasonably fear harm to their physical health, safety, or property.
-This includes not just the person being stalked but also members of their immediate family or a third party the person is close to.
-For example, if someone repeatedly follows a person or contacts them in a manner that makes the individual fear for their safety or the safety of their loved ones, this could qualify as stalking.
+- Fear of Harm: A person is guilty of stalking in the fourth degree if their conduct causes the target to reasonably fear harm to their physical health, safety, or property.
+This includes the target’s immediate family or close associates.
+For example, repeated following or contacting someone in a way that makes them fear for their safety or their loved ones qualifies as stalking.

-- Fear of Employment Threats: Stalking can also be classified under the fourth degree if the behavior is likely to cause the person to reasonably fear for their employment, business, or career.
-This includes showing up at the person’s workplace, making unwanted calls, or trying to contact them there after being told to stop.
-If these actions make the person fear losing their job or business, it could lead to a stalking charge.
-The law also mentions that stalking can include tracking someone’s location without permission, such as using GPS technology, which falls under the “following” behavior.
+- Fear of Employment Threats: Stalking in the Fourth Degree also occurs if the behavior makes the target reasonably fear for their employment, business, or career.
+This includes showing up at their workplace, making unwanted calls, or attempting contact after being told to stop.
+If these actions cause fear of losing their job or business, it can lead to a stalking charge.
+The law also includes tracking someone’s location, like using GPS, as part of the “following” behavior.

 Stalking in the Third Degree (Class A Misdemeanor) – NY Penal Law § 120.50